cmu-sei/crucible/docs/cite/index.md

 The available permissions are:

 - **System Admin:** Permission that will grant a user all administration privileges on the CITE application.
-- **Content Developer:** Will be provided the permission to manage other CITE Admin pages except the Users Admin page and their permissions.
+- **Content Developer:** Will be provided the permission to manage other CITE admin pages except the Users Admin page and their permissions.
 - **Can Submit:** The user is allowed to submit a score for the different moves on an exercise.
 - **Can Modify:** The user is allowed to modify a score for previous moves on an exercise.
 - **Can Increment Move:** The user is given the permission to increment the current move during an exercise.